Strikes at Lufthansa subsidiary airlines cause cancellations | DW | 20.10.2019

 "The affected airlines are making do with all personnel who are not organized [in the union]; we'll have to wait and see what the day brings," a spokesman for Munich Airport cautioned.

-A spokesman for Dusseldorf Airport, where four connections have been canceled, also predicted more cancellations throughout the day.
+A spokesman for Dusseldorf Airport, where four connections had been canceled, also predicted more cancellations throughout the day.
 The airport is reporting that 60 flights are at risk.

 Read more: Left party leader calls for nationalizing German airlines